mimik-ai/mimik-ai-developer-guide/readme.md

 The demonstration projects illustrate three scenarios of progressive complexity.
 The `first scenario` you'll run is an Agent Collection with a single agent.
 In the `second scenario`, you'll add an Nvidia Orin device to the edge Service Mesh as an Agent Machine.
 You'll then create a new Agent Collection that includes the Agent Machine you made in the first scenario and the Nvidia Agent Machine.
 For this scenario, you’ll also make a distinctly named Agent Collection on the Coordinator Machine.
 In the `third scenario`, you'll add two more Agent Machines to the edge Service Mesh and run all under another distinctly named Agent Collection.
 Through these scenarios, you will learn how to fetch and upload your AI model to the agents/computing nodes (steps will be highlighted in [mModelStore microservice](https://github.com/edgeMicroservice/mModelStore))

-Before discussing each scenario, a developer must understand the essential concepts and components of mimOE.ai.
+Before discussing each scenario, a developer must understand the essential concepts and components of mimik ai.
 Once a developer understands these essentials, we'll provide the instructions for a developer to get direct hands-on experience with the scenarios via demonstration projects.

 Let's start by answering the question, what is mimik ai?